Aruba Entry Requirements Aruba ED Card & Sustainability Fee

 Arriving in Aruba

-Immediately past the final security check is the exit door that leads to the outside.
-Here you’ll find plenty of different transportation options to get you from the airport to your hotel.
-We suggest renting a car!
-You’ll find the car rental center directly in front of you when you exit the airport.
-If you’re not renting a car, you can pre-book a private transfer, join a shared transfer shuttle, use your hotel’s shuttle, hop in a taxi, or take the public bus.
+After the final security check, you’ll exit directly outside, where transportation options are easy to find.
+You’ll find the car rental center directly in front of you when you exit the airport, or you can pre-book a private transfer, join a shared transfer shuttle, use your hotel’s shuttle, hop in a taxi, or take the public bus.

 Departing Aruba